-Early and accurate diagnosis is important in melanoma care.
-This helps find out if the cancer has spread and helps your doctor choose the most effective treatment.
+Early and accurate melanoma skin cancer diagnosis is important.
+This helps find out if the melanoma has spread and helps your doctor choose the most effective treatment.

 MD Anderson has the most modern and accurate technology to diagnose melanoma and find out if it has spread.
 This helps increase the likelihood that your treatment will be successful.
 Our staff includes pathologists and diagnostic radiologists who are highly skilled in diagnosing melanoma.

-If you have signs or symptoms that may signal melanoma, your doctor will examine you and ask you questions about your health, your lifestyle and your family history.
+If you have signs or symptoms of melanoma, your doctor will examine you and ask you questions about your health, your lifestyle and your family history.
 If your doctor suspects a spot may be melanoma, a biopsy will be done.

-Skin cancer can't be diagnosed just by looking at it.
+Melanoma skin cancer cannot be diagnosed just by looking at it.
 If a mole or pigmented area of the skin changes or looks abnormal, your doctor may biopsy the mark, taking a tissue sample for a pathologist to examine.
 Suspicious areas should not simply be shaved off or cauterized (destroyed with a hot instrument, an electrical current or a caustic substance).
 A biopsy should be performed first to determine if the area is malignant.

-Your doctor may use one of these biopsy methods:
+Your doctor may use one of these melanoma biopsy methods:

 Local excision/excisional biopsy: The entire suspicious area is removed with a scalpel under local anesthetic.
 Depending on the size and location of the suspicious area, this type of biopsy may be done in a doctor's office or as an outpatient procedure at a hospital.
 Your doctor will put in stitches to close the excision and cover the area with a bandage.